Rex-odus/index.php/README.md

 Usage

-Simply upload the contents of this repository to your web server's directory, and the index page will automatically display the files and directories in that location.
+Simply upload the index.php to your web server's directory, and the index page will automatically display the files and directories in that location.

 License

 This project is licensed under the MIT License